 The good news?
 The majority of patients with PCOS do find success on their family-building journey!
 With the right diagnosis and treatment, the chances of someone with PCOS having a healthy baby are high.

-So, if you're trying to conceive and know (or suspect) you have PCOS, don't struggle in silence - contact a board-certified reproductive endocrinologist for a proper assessment and treatment plan so you can achieve your goals while getting the support you need to succeed!
+If you're trying to conceive and know (or suspect) you have PCOS, don't struggle in silence - contact a board-certified reproductive endocrinologist for a proper assessment and treatment plan so you can achieve your goals while getting the support you need to succeed.

 Meet Illume Fertility's PCOS Team

-Our PCOS team meets weekly to discuss each patient’s progress, fine-tuning their care and making sure they understand every unique need.
-Treating the whole patient is the secret to their success and why so many PCOS patients lean on Illume's PCOS team to help manage this complex condition.
+Our PCOS team meets weekly to discuss each patient’s progress, fine-tuning care plans and making sure they understand every unique need.
+Treating the whole patient is the secret to our success, and why so many PCOS patients lean on Illume's PCOS team to help manage this complex condition.

 - Ilana Ressler, MD (reproductive endocrinologist)